actions-able/awesome-actions/README.md

 - [A GitHub Action That Automatically Generates & Updates Markdown Content (Like Your README.md) From External or Remote Files](https://github.com/dineshsonachalam/markdown-autodocs)
 - [Changed Filenames GitHub Action](https://github.com/DawChihLiou/changed-files-action) - This action returns all the changed files in a pull request.
 The changed files includes added, modified, renamed, and removed files.
 - [Automatically Close Empty Issues](https://github.com/rickstaa/empty-issues-closer-action)
+- [Manage Labels With Configurable Rules in Pull Requests and Issues](https://github.com/srvaroa/labeler/) - Action based on configurable rules that match on properties of Pull Requests and Issues to assign/remove labels automatically.

 ### Collection of Actions